 Under net metering, a customer receives a credit from the utility for all of its generation at the full(or nearly full) retail rate and pays only for power taken, also at the retail rate, resulting in a materially reduced monthly bill relative to a customer with no distributed generation.
 The distributed generation customer has no obligation to generate any particular amount of power, so the utility must standready to generate and deliver that customer's full power needs at all times.
-Since most utility costs, including the fixed costs of financing and maintaining generation and delivery systems, are currently collected through volumetric rates, a customer owning distributed generation effectively transfers a portion of the utility's costs of serving that customer to other customers with higher net usage, notably to customers that do not own distributed generation.
-The higher costs may incentivize more customers to install solar panels, thereby shifting the utility's fixed costs to an even smaller group of rate-payers.
-California is an example of a state employing net solar metering in its rate structure, whereas in New Jersey, which has the second largest residential solar program in the US, utilities buy power at a price closer to their blended cost of generation, which is much lower than the retail rate.
+Since most utility costs, including the fixed costs of financing and maintaining generation and delivery systems, are currently collected through volumetric rates, a customer to other customers with higher net usage, notably to customers that do not own distributed generation.
+The higher costs may incentivize more customers to install solar panels, thereby shifting the utility's fixed costs to an even smaller group ofrate-payers.
+California is an example of a state employing net solar metering in its rate structure, whereas in New Jersey, which has the second largest residential solar program in the US, utilities buy power at aprice closer to their blended cost of generation, which is much lower than the retailrate.